cylc/cylc-uiserver/README.md

 # Cylc UI Server

-This project contains the Cylc UI Server which provides the Cylc GUI used to serve the Cylc UI, and to communicate with running Cylc Schedulers.
+This project contains the Cylc UI Server which serves the Cylc UI and communicates with running Cylc Schedulers.
+It also bundles the GUI.

 [Cylc Website](https://cylc.org/) |
 [Contributing](CONTRIBUTING.md) |